facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 > The concept of this principle was introduced by Barbara **Liskov** in a 1987 conference keynote and later published in a paper together with Jannette Wing in 1994.

 This is a more precise definition:
->“if S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of >the desirable properties of that program.”
+>“if S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program.”

-Link to orginal paper: https://dl.acm.org/doi/pdf/10.1145/62138.62141
+Link to original paper: https://dl.acm.org/doi/pdf/10.1145/62138.62141

 I used it as an example since it is specific to the design of hierarchies.

-I do not want to write an article about developping in accordance with **Liskov principle**, there is already a lot of literature about it on the net.
-I would just like to emphasize that building a hierarchy of objects is not easy.
-The deeper the hierarchy, the more we will face design problems. `final` helps use to prevent these problems.
+I do not want to write an article about developping in accordance with **Liskov principle**, there is already a lot of literature about it on the web.
+I would just like to emphasize that building a hierarchy of objects is not easy: more the hierarchy is deep and more we are faced with design problems. `final` helps us to prevent these problems.

-For this reason, before creating subclasses we should ask ourselves questions like the following or similar:
+For this reason, before creating subclasses, we should ask ourselves questions like the following or similar:

 - is my derived class of the same type as the base class?
 - can I use a derived class instead of its base class without having "strange" behaviors in the code at runtime?